 An Application Package comprises the Examination Application, the required supporting materials, and the applicable fees.
-Supporting material required by ABPM includes, but may not be limited to, photocopies of license(s) to practice medicine, photocopies of U.S. DEA registration(s), and Referee Checklists.
+Supporting material required by ABPM includes, but may not be limited to, photocopies of license(s) to practice medicine, photocopies of U.S. DEA registration(s), Referee Checklists, and, if applicable, the Documentation of Identifiable Training in Pain Medicine Form.
 For a submission to be deemed an Application Package, each component must be complete, accurate, legible, clear, not misleading, and unambiguous.
 For example, if a submission included an Examination Application that included unclear or ambiguous or internally inconsistent information, that submission would constitute an Application Package.
-The Credentials Committee reserves the right to reject submissions from an Applicants that do not constitute an Application Package, even if the component parts are Not submitted and reviewed by members of the Committee.
-At its sole discretion, the Credentials Committee may allow an Applicant one chance to cure a submission found not to constitute an Application Package following Committee review.
+The Credentials Committee reserves the right to reject submissions from an Applicants that do not constitute an Application Package, even if the component parts are submitted and reviewed by members of the Committee.
+At its sole No discretion, the Credentials Committee may allow an Applicant one chance to cure a submission found not to constitute an Application Package following Committee review.

 Only Application Packages that are submitted and complete on or before Tuesday, October 10, 2023 will be accepted for consideration by ABPM.
 The application portal will close at 12:00 AM on Wednesday, October 11, 2023.
-Applications that were begun but not complete and submitted by 11:59 PM Central time on October 10, 2023 will not be considered.
+Applications that were begun but not completed and submitted by 11:59 PM Central time on October 10, 2023 will not be considered.